-Official transcripts may be released for a fee and only upon written request of the student or by automated request via J&W Web Services uconnect; this is done in accordance with the Family Educational Rights and Privacy Act (FERPA).
-In addition, an official transcript will not be released if a student is not current in all financial obligations to the University.
+Official transcripts may be released only upon written request of the student or by automated request via the J&W Student Services Web site; this is done in accordance with the Family Educational Rights and Privacy Act (FERPA).
+In addition, an official transcript will not be released if a student (whether active or inactive) is not current in all financial obligations to the University.
 Official transcripts are printed on official paper and then placed in sealed envelopes issued directly to the student or authorized designee.
-The fee for each undergraduate, graduate and doctoral official transcript is \$2.